khoale9098/dreampact/docusaurus/docs/hooks/useLocalStorage.md

 sidebar_label: useLocalStorage
 ---

-You can use this hook to worth with local storage more easily.
+You can use this hook to wortk with local storage more easily.

 ### Usage